Tech-at-DU/ACS-1111-Object-Oriented-Programming/Lessons/scope.md

 ## After Class

-There is no homework for today!
+See the slides for homework!